deytalytics/dataproductpoc-docs/dp-authentication.md

 Authorisation means ensuring that an authenticated user is permitted to access the requested data.
 For a REST API, authorisation can be confined to ensuring that a user/role is entitled to access a particular endpoint or more fine grained authorisation can be provided which ensures only certain datasets or even dataset fields are provided.

+# Implementing Authentication & Authorisation within an Organisation
+Organisations should implement a mechanism by which access to data products is provided via a gateway where requests can be authenticated using an organisations's preferred authentication method and permissions to access the endpoint

+By using a gateway, it provides a central point by which authentication and authorisation can occur.
+This makes it much easier to audit and removes the reliance on data product development teams implementing enterprise security correctly.